 Creative writing began at the age of twelve when I was struck down with rheumatic fever and consigned to bed for a whole term.
 No dancing!
 No tennis or horse-riding!
 The landscape of the counterpane and the note-copying marathons from missed lessons rapidly became tedious and it was exciting to be introduced to the world of paperback historical romances which were brought in satchelfuls by kind friends.
 Enthralled, I decided to try my hand at ‘grown-up’ stories.
 Miss Brown, our English teacher, was more impressed by these efforts than by my grasp of parsing and syntax and proper use of the subjunctive (who knows what they are nowadays?!) and thereafter goaded me to keep at it.
 I can see her now, pacing the form room in flushed exasperation at my slender output, warning me that the lord was indeed severe with the servant who buried his talent.
 Once I was back in the saddle, there seemed no opportunity to pursue the muse until my early twenties when I worked flexible hours in banking.
 Smitten with guilt at my sloth, I kept promising myself that I’d start next week.

-I was educated at Rawlins’ School, Quorn, in the heart of the Charnwood Forest and Leicestershire hunting country, in the wake of such alumni as the poet, Robert Herrick, whose family occupied Beaumanor Hall a mile or two away.
+I was educated at Thomas Rawlins School, Quorn, in the heart of the Charnwood Forest and, historically, Leicestershire hunting country, in the wake of such alumni as the poet, Robert Herrick, whose family occupied Beaumanor Hall a mile or two away.
+In my day, it was a girls' grammar school.
 What a privilege it was to have a thoroughly classical education on the State, ideal for a writer.
 From there, I went to Upton's College, Leicester, where the course was a hybrid of secretarial school, the LSE and Lucy Clayton’s.
 Yes, such things as charm and deportment and sitting with your legs elegantly slanting were key to advancement!
 What an anachronism it seems now!
 Ladettes were unheard of!
 The College was used as a trawling ground by industry and the professions so that many students were recruited to well-paid posts direct.
 Our goal was probably to become a high profile legal PA, someone like ‘Coop’ in Judge John Deed.

 At twenty-one, the writing began in earnest.
 Three of my early novels were described by a publisher as ‘borderline’ so that all of them were teetering on the edge of acceptance before I’d learned the surgical skills of fine editorial which needed to be mastered from solar plexus to epidermis before presentation.
 Realising an apprenticeship had to be served, I sent the manuscripts to only two or three publishers where the response was the same and interest in future work logged.
 The first four books never saw the light of day and only one has been saved for recycling by some future generation.
 I didn’t know what a rejection slip looked like until long after becoming a published writer!!
 In those days, publishers wrote considerate and enthusiastic letters and were respectful of any whose potential might keep them in pipe tobacco and Club subscriptions.